 The sessions take place between October and April, and you sign up for 8x sessions below.
 Because the programme has grown, it is in fact possible to sign up for 2x cycles of 'Team Dorney' in one season.
-To encourage juniors we offer a junior 'Season Pass', where you can come to all sessions at a much reduced cost (limited to 6 places).
+To encourage juniors we offer a junior 'Season Pass', where you can come to all the season's sessions at a much reduced cost.

-This year we have expanded Redbridge, so it is possible now to book all 8 sessions at Redbridge Cycle Circuit.
-We've done this in particular to encourage and support skiers from Cambridge, and across East Anglia and the eastern Home Counties, being located closer to Redbridge (at the bottom of the M11, convenient for the M25).
+This year we have expanded Redbridge, to encourage and support skiers from Cambridge, and across East Anglia and the eastern Home Counties, being located closer to Redbridge (at the bottom of the M11, convenient for the M25).

 We have a great team of instructors for Team Dorney + Redbridge, led by Katya (left)

 12.20-13.30 is the mid session, which may be attached to either the AM or PM session, or if it is a time trial or distance session, it is attached to both.
 See programme below.

 Anyone with the basics of technique, keen to train progressively and build up skills over the Autumn to Winter months.
 Excellent preparation for cross-country ski holidays, races, other snow challenges.

 October 2018 to April 2019.